HowToDoInJava

 2. Allows multi-threaded tests – Using this feature, we can write tests to verify certain multi-threaded code in the applications.

-Parallel test execution is vastly used by the QA industry for functional automation testing.
+Parallel execution is vastly used by the QA industry for functional automation testing.
 This feature helps QA to configure their tests to be executed easily in multiple browsers or operating systems simultaneously.

-TestNG provides multiple ways to execute the tests in a multi-threaded condition, one of them is executing each test method in a single thread.
-This mode reduces the execution time significantly because more tests are executed in parallel, hence reducing the total execution time.
+TestNG provides multiple ways to execute the tests in a multi-threaded environment.
+One of them is executing each test method in a separate thread.

 package com.howtodoinjava.parallelism;